SecondThundeR/ghosty/README.md

 ## Changelog

-This project has a changelog, which you can find [here](https://github.com/SecondThundeR/ghosty/blob/master/Changelog.md)
+~This project has a changelog, which you can find here~

+Since 2.1.1 release, all releases will include changelogs in it, so dedicated Changelog.md is no longer needed.

+> Note: All previous changes has been moved to Release section

 Also, you can track changes of new versions [here](https://github.com/SecondThundeR/ghosty/projects)